Anthony Rizzo Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Mariners pitching staff ranks eighth in MLB.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the ninth-best in the league.

-- The Mariners' 3.89 team ERA ranks ninth across all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all MLB pitching staffs (3.90).

-- The Mariners surrender the fewest home runs in baseball (67 total, 0.9 per game).
+- The Mariners give up the fewest home runs in baseball (70 total, one per game).

-- Castillo gets the start for the Mariners, his 15th of the season.
-He is 4-5 with a 2.73 ERA and 98 strikeouts in 82 1/3 innings pitched.
+- Woo (0-1) takes the mound for the Mariners in his fourth start of the season.
+He has a 7.30 ERA in 12 1/3 innings pitched, with 20 strikeouts.

-- The right-hander last pitched on Thursday against the Miami Marlins, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.
+- In his most recent time out on Saturday, the righty went 5 2/3 innings against the Chicago White Sox, allowing two earned runs while surrendering three hits.

+- The 23-year-old has put up a 7.30 ERA and 14.6 strikeouts per nine innings across three games this season, while allowing a batting average of .275 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.